goauthentik/authentik/website/blog/2023-11-09-IPv6-addresses/item.md

 IP Addresses are locations (similar to street addresses) that are assigned to allow system administrators and others to identify and locate every point (often referred to as a node) on a network through which traffic and communication passes via the internet.
 For example, every server, printer, computer, laptop, and phone in a single workplace network has its own IP address.

-We use domain names for websites, to avoid having to remember IP addresses, though our readers who are sysadmin —used to referencing all sorts of nodes deep within their organization’s networks—will recall them at the drop of a hat.
+We use domain names for websites, to avoid having to remember IP addresses, though our readers who are sysadmin—used to referencing all sorts of nodes deep within their organization’s networks—will recall them at the drop of a hat.

 But, increasingly, since many devices are online and [96.6% of internet users now use a smartphone](https://www.oberlo.com/statistics/how-many-people-have-smartphones), most Internet of Things (IoT) devices that we have in our workplaces and homes _also_ have their own IP address.
 This includes: